-In order to help protect your engine, and optimize oil drain intervals for engine applications and duty cycles, use Cat S·O·S Services oil analysis as follows:
+In order to help protect your engine, and in order to help optimize oil drain intervals for engine applications and duty cycles, use Cat S O S Services oil analysis.
+Refer to the section below and to the section on Cat S·O·S Services given later in the Special Publication.